bashbug/tango-scene-reconstructor/README.md

 This project is based on the samples from the Google Tango API.
 You can find it at https://github.com/googlesamples/tango-examples-c

-It uses to different approaches a frame-to-frame (FTFSM) and a mutli-frame scan matching (MFSM) to optimize the RGB point cloud object model.
+It uses two different approaches, frame-to-frame (FTFSM) and mutli-frame scan matching (MFSM) to optimize the RGB point cloud object model.
 Both methods use the Tango VIO poses as inital guess and g2o as a graph-based optimization system.
 An example model of an RGB point cloud alignment with Tango VIO poses

 <img alt="TANGO VIO" src="https://github.com/bashbug/TangoProject/blob/master/img/tango_mesh_and_pose_graph_with_red_loops.png">